-Canoeists travelling between Walkerton and Paisley, who wish to stay overnight here have the choice of family or group camping sites allowing up to 75 people.
-For site availability or river conditions check 'River Report' on this site.
+Canoeists travelling between Walkerton and Paisley, who wish to stay overnight here have the choice of family or group camping sites.
+McBeath can accommodate up to 75 people.
+No reservations are required for McBeath - it is first-come, first serve.

 The primitive nature of this Conservation Area adds to its beauty and charm.
-This site does have simple amenities such as picnic tables, fire pits, recycling and garbage receptacles and modern vault washrooms.
-Donations towards these amenities may be made at the donation box located at the camping area.
+This site does have simple amenities such as picnic tables, fire pits, cooking stations, recycling and garbage receptacles as well as modern vault washrooms.
+Also, the nearby Village of Paisley has all that the traveler needs to restock.